‘Uunchai’ review – Sooraj Barjatya’s buddy film leaves you exhausted

 Uunchai is a road film where a Rajshri Productions’ favourite Alok Nath misses a seat (owing to the ‘Me Too’ allegations, perhaps) only to be replaced by men who do not understand their universe.
 Barjatya’s leads seldom try to make sense of the hackneyed plot.
 Amitabh Bachchan looks mighty exhausted – perhaps having done more work this year than all members of his family put together.
 Anupam Kher is annoying to the hilt while trying to overcompensate for being on posters of an A-list, non-propaganda film after ages.
 Much like Sonam Kapoor in Prem Ratan Dhan Paayo, Boman Irani seems to have no clue why he is hired here.
 He barely gets a memorable line to utter and his climactic outburst feels unnecessary.
 The women, in comparison, are a lot better.
 Neena Gupta, who plays a loving housewife, is having the time of her life as she makes kheer out of a film that offers her nothing but stale ingredients.
 Sarika is decent in a part that didn’t really need her National Award-winning histrionics.
 Lastly, I wouldn’t be age-shaming the protagonists when I say Parineeti Chopra’s Shraddha is the film’s most sensible and practical person.
 Although covered in layers of makeup during an arduous trek, Chopra’s facial expressions matched mine as we flinched and narked in unison whenever the men spoke or did something outrageous.
 The writer throws in a bizarre family conflict that never really lands despite Chopra making all the correct faces.

-In short, Uunchai is a film that you would regret not taking sneaking a hip flask to the cinema (unless you actually did).
+In short, Uunchai is a film that you would regret not sneaking in a hip flask to the cinema (unless you actually did).
 If you were to play a drinking game around Barjatya’s shamefully ridiculous dialogues and plot twists, this three-hour-long ride would trigger the hangover of a lifetime.
-The only element that prevented me from dozing off or walking out is the actors’ wardrobe – which, I am sure, would help me in my upcoming trip to the mountains.
+The only element that prevented me from dozing off or walking out is the actors’ wardrobe – which, I am sure, would help me in my upcoming trip to the Himalayas.
 New ways to make a poor film paisa vasool?
 You bet.